ahmadsaad58/Snake/README.md

 # Snake
 A snake game made in Python

-RULES:
+Rules:

-	Use the arrow keys to move the snake
+	1. Use the arrow keys to move the snake

-	Eat snacks along the way to grow in size
+	2. Eat snacks along the way to grow in size

-	Don't run into yourself
+	3. Don't run into yourself

 Need to Fix:

-	Game Over Box needs to be fixed
+	Gameover Message Box crashes